GAMS-dev/gamspy/docs/user/set.rst

     0	3306.0

-There is a shorter alternative formulation for this assignment; see subsection "Filtering through Dynamic Sets" below for details.
+There is a shorter alternative formulation for this assignment; see subsection :ref:`Filtering through Dynamic Sets <filtering-through-dynamic-sets>` below for details.

 Finally, we also wish to know which flight connection is linked to the longest possible distance.
 Consider the following two lines: ::